ziglang/www.ziglang.org/content/news/2024-financials.md

 <td class="description">In a 2022 meeting, <a href="https://docs.google.com/document/d/1EqyZcd4AKu7Y9Zb_xdE_7q8i-NnqIz1BW8IiJxMX6Xc">the board decided</a>
 that the previous year's travel budget successfully helped grow Zig adoption, and raised the budget from $10,000 to $15,000.
-In 2023, ZSF spent $10,847 of those allocated funds, increasing Zig's presence in (place example), (place example),
+In 2023, ZSF spent $10,847 of those allocated funds, increasing Zig's presence in North America (e.g. Seattle, Vancouver) and Europe (e.g. Stockholm, Berlin, Amsterdam) as well as keeping up relationships with likeminded communities like
-<a href="https://handmade-seattle.com/">Handmade Seattle</a>, ...
+<a href="https://handmade-seattle.com/">Handmade Seattle</a>.
 </td>
 </tr><tr>
 <td>Legal System</td>